 Fig. 3.
 Voltage-to-Digital Converter (VDC).
-On the left side is off-chip instrumentation that measures a voltage from the TG array, adds an offset and programs a power supply to drive the Cal1 input of the VDC on the right.
+On the left side is off-chip instrumentation that measures a voltage from the TG array, adds an offset and programs a power supply to drive the Cal1 input of the VDC.

 Fig. 4.
-VDC Call vs. thermometer code (TC) curves across 9 temperature/voltage corners on one chip.
+VDC Cal1 vs. thermometer code (TC) curves across 9 TV corners on one chip.